 Children are admitted regardless of race, creed, color, sex, national origin, religion, or political belief.
 A child with special needs will be accepted if it is determined that the preschool is able to meet the individual needs of the child; and that there would be no adverse effect upon other children due to either the direct behavior of the child or to the requiring of staff time needed by other children.

-Children must be 2 years, 6 months old to be enrolled.
+Children must be at least 2 years, 6 months old, and no older than 5 years to be enrolled.

 Families are always welcome to tour our campus.
 We have an open door policy when it comes to visiting our school and appointments are not necessary.
 However, we do suggest visiting during class hours to get the best feel for how a regular session is conducted.